Leroynnalue/python-playground/notes/collections.md

 ## Forms of collection in python
 ---
+> List
+> Dictionary
-> Lists
+> Set
-> Dictionaries
+> Tuple

 ## Dictionaries
 ---
-Dictionaries in pythons, are the most powerful data collector.
+Dictionaries are used to store data values in key:value pairs.

-Features:
-- Dictionaries allow us to do fast database-like operations in Python
+A dictionary is a collection which is ordered*, changeable and do not allow duplicates.

 ## Difference Between Lists & Dictionaries